From DevOops to DevOps: 6 Strategies for Successful DevOps Transformation

 Continuous Learning and Improvement

-To succeed in implementing DevOps, teams need to establish a culture that enables members to continuously learn and improve their skills at detecting and addressing problems.
-Mistakes and problems are always happening in any complex system.
+To succeed in implementing DevOps, teams must establish a culture that encourages members to continuously learn and improve their skills at detecting and addressing problems.
+Mistakes and problems invariably happen in any complex system.
 It is important for teams to learn from mistakes and prevent them from happening again.

-Solutions for common problems and lessons learned are stored and shared throughout the organization, which helps multiply the knowledge and saves a lot of time for other teams facing similar problems.
-The knowledge on problems, know-how, solutions to address problems, etc. must be shared widely to medium as chatrooms and forums to multiply the effects of learning and improvement.
+In effective DevOps, solutions for common problems and lessons learned are stored and shared throughout the organization, which helps circulate the knowledge and saves a lot of time for other teams that face similar problems.
+Team knowledge regarding problems, know-how, and solutions to address problems, etc. must be shared widely through mediums such as chatrooms and forums in order to multiply the effects of learning and improvement.

 Instead of naming and blaming people when a problem occurs, teams should focus on using the opportunity as a means for improving the quality of the system and learning the ways to fix the problem.
-The working environment without naming and blaming encourages risk-taking and innovation while helps to preserve good relationships and foster mutual cooperation between people in the project.
+A work environment that encourages risk-taking and innovation helps to preserve good relationships and fosters mutual cooperation between people in the project.

-Telemetry and metrics collected are also used for discovering opportunities for improvement.
-Consulting and teaching from experts are also as important as self-learning and self-improvement.
+Telemetry and metrics are also used for discovering opportunities for improvement, as well as consulting and teaching, which lead to self-improvement.

-DevOps is a well-accepted approach to addressing the challenges in developing and delivering quality software fast to the market.
-It is reported to helping organizations shorten the time from development to operations, improving the products and services quality, and increasing the cooperation of teams from different departments such as development, QA, InfoSec, and operations.
+DevOps is a widely accepted approach to addressing the challenges in developing and delivering quality software fast to the market.
+It helps organizations shorten the time from development to operations, improve their products and services, and increase the cooperation of teams from different departments such as development, QA, InfoSec, and operations.

 The six essential DevOps implementation strategies outlined above are the most important strategies for implementing a successful DevOps transformation effort in your organization.
 These strategies involve the people, technology, and practices your organization relies on every day.